BradHutchings/Mmojo-Server/deploy/500-OpenClaw/12-Mount-Mmojo-Share.md

 ---
 ### Mount the Mmojo Share
 Mount the Mmojo share and list its contents.
+You may be prompted for your Mmojo Share password.
 ```
 mm-mount-mmojo-share.sh
 ls -al /mnt/mmojo